 We offer the following support for mothers and families:

-- post-partum support class (what to do when you bring baby home) - you will be registered for this class after the birth of your baby - available most weekdays
+- Breastfeeding support sessions - you will be registered for this class after the birth of your baby - available most weekdays

 What should you bring with you?

 Please bring personal hygiene products, towels, washcloths, diapers, and clothes for mother and baby.
 Remember to bring any supplies for your support person such as food, blankets, and pillows.

 Patient gowns, baby blankets, and feeding supplies will be provided during your hospital stay.

 If you have a concern about your pregnancy or think you may be in labour, you may call the obstetrical assessment telephone line at 905-472-7366, 24 hours a day/7 days a week.
 You will be connected with one of our registered nurses who will ask you several questions about your specific situation and work with you to establish a care plan.

 Labour and Delivery Unit